 Many offshore staffing firms have built their models around providing services at the lowest price.
 But it’s also worth noting that offshoring in general—once feared to cause millions in US job loss—hasn’t been as cataclysmic as feared.
 The jobs pulled off-shore have mainly concerned general skill sets, while work that requires higher quality and nuanced understanding have remained.

 While low-cost models may be good for some needs (simple, repetitive tasks), the lowest price isn’t where organizations are starting when looking for critical needs, like hiring a machine-learning expert to help create a proprietary algorithm.

 Many on-demand providers design their services with speed and cost in mind, but our data suggests this is the wrong way to go about it.
-Most companies, overwhelmingly so, demand quality, experience talent as their top priority.
+Most companies, overwhelmingly so, demand quality, experienced talent as their top priority.
 Concerns about cost and speed come only second.